ubuntupunk/pichan-ultimate-vimrc/README.md

 * **Awesome**: This includes a ton of useful plugins, color schemes and configurations

 We would of course recommend using the awesome version.

+* **SubModule Manager**: Included in the ubuntupunk edition  is a submodule manager that will allow you to easily add and remove plugins.
+This is a great feature and is highly recommended.
+  ``submodule-manager.sh``
+  ``submodule-manager-fzf.sh``

 ## How to install the Awesome version?
 The awesome version includes a lot of great plugins, configurations and color schemes that make Vim a lot better.
 To install it simply do following: